 Nurse Recruitment Strategies

-If you’re struggling to recruit new nursing staff, or if you’re simply trying to stay ahead of the curve, it’s increasingly important to implement recruitment strategies to improve the influx of caretakers.
+If you’re struggling to recruit new nursing staff, or if you’re simply trying to stay ahead of the curve, it’s increasingly important to implement nursing recruitment strategies to improve the influx of caregivers.
 So many healthcare facilities are finding that they simply can’t hire enough staff to keep up with demands.
-Instead, their current staff may be undertrained and overworked, and patients may be neglected.
+Instead, their current staff may be undertrained, overworked, and patients may be neglected.
 That said, there are many strategies that you can implement to ensure that high-quality staff are placing resumes in your hands.

 Build in Flexibility

 As we mentioned, nurses are too often overworked; beyond that, they’re required to work long shifts at odd hours.
 Nursing is a field that demands constant footwork and concentration, and it can be taxing to work these shifts week after week.
 Gain the gaze of prospective new hires by providing flexible scheduling, time off, and incentives to compensate for longer shifts.

 Take a keen look at the work environment that you’re presenting to the nursing staff that you’d like to recruit.
 Do you have any amenities that can attract new hires?
 It can be a huge benefit to staff to have a few accessible amenities on site.
 New nurses might be attracted to a healthcare facility with a free coffee shop or a massage therapist that treats staff members.
 Provide a few of these perks to make employees eager to join your staff.

 New nurses seek out positions that offer continuing education.
 Regardless of whether that’s a scholarship program, on-site seminars, or other resources, providing free access to education and growth resources may be the key to earning new hires.